openresty/lua-nginx-module/README.markdown

     table.insert(reqs, { "/redis" })
     table.insert(reqs, { "/memcached" })

-    -- issue all the requests at once and wait when they all return local resps = { ngx.location.capture_multi(reqs) }
+    -- issue all the requests at once and wait until they all return local resps = { ngx.location.capture_multi(reqs) }

     -- loop over the responses table